-EC 333 Public Finance
+EC 333 Public Finance credit 3 hrs.

 The course is a study of the principles of government expenditures, taxes, credits, and their effects on resources allocations, income distribution, and economic stability.
 Special emphasis is given to federal, state, and local relations in revenue expenditures.
 Prerequisites: EC 230; EC 231.